 Some subwoofers can be placed on their side, while others can stand upright.
 If the cables are positioned awkwardly, the subwoofer will not need to be placed on its side.

 If your subwoofer is not a perfect cube, it may not fit exactly where you need it to.
 The device may work if it is turned to the side.
-It is important to ensure that the subwoofer is stable and that it doesn’t get damaged by being placed in a small area.
+It’s important to make sure the subwoofer is stable and won’t break if it’s put in a small space.

 Consider the Size